Nebre38-169/Projet_MLA_Abnormal-Activity-in-video/README.md

 ## Description

 This project consisted in reproducing the results obtained by Shikha Dubey, Abhijeet Boragule, Moongu Jeon <https://arxiv.org/abs/2002.01132>.
 It consists to use the model ResNet3D pre-trained in the Kinetics dataset as features extractor of the videos from UCF-Crime dataset and implement a neural network to predict anomaly behaviour in videos.
 The new approach that consists to use Multiple Instance Learning allows to predict temporal anomaly behaviour (in frame-level) without using frame-level labels in the training, only by using video-level labels (video is annotated abnormal or normal).
-Moreover with a new ranking loss, the false alarm rate in abnormal videos are reduced.
+Moreover with a new ranking loss, the false alarm rate in abnormal videos is reduced.

 ## Getting Started